albar965/albar965.github.io/contact.md

 **Please check the [support forum](https://www.avsim.com/forum/780-little-navmap-little-navconnect-little-logbook-support-forum), the [frequently asked questions](littlenavmap-faq.html) and the [known problems](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/APPENDIX.html#problems) in the user manual first.
 Your question is probably answered there.**

+**Please use either the forum or email to avoid confusion and additional effort.
+Please do not use both.**

 **Provide as much information as possible if you'd like to report a problem.
 A screenshot of the full *Little Navmap* window including title or a flight plan depending on issue might be helpful first.**